 During current restrictions relating to the coronavirus, no site visits will be conducted by the panel.

 Please note that this form is for people who have an interest in a current planning application which is due to be considered by the Planning and Transportation Regulatory Panel and who wish to speak at the meeting.
-You do not need to register to view the live stream but must do so if you intend to observe in person using the email in the section “Can I speak at panel”?.
+Please register if you intend to observe in person using the email in the section “Can I speak at panel”?.

 Fields marked (required) are mandatory and must be completed.